-- At the planning stage of the audit we gain an understanding of the laws and regulations which apply to the company and how management seek to comply with them.
-This helps us to make appropriate risk assessments. - During the audit we focus on relevant risk areas and review compliance with laws and regulations through making relevant enquiries and corroboration by, for example, reviewing Board Minutes and other documentation. - We assess the risk of material misstatement in the financial statements through - I. Review of controls set in place by management - II.
+- At the planning stage of the audit, to help us make appropriate risk assessments we gain an understanding of the laws and regulations which apply to the Society and how management seek to comply with them. - During the audit we focus on relevant risk areas and review compliance with laws and regulations through making relevant enquiries and corroboration by, for example, reviewing Board Minutes and Sub-committee Minutes and other relevant reports and correspondence. - We assess the risk of material misstatement in the financial statements through - I. Review of controls set in place by management - II.
 Enquiry of management as to whether they consider fraud or other irregularities may have occurred or where such opportunity might exist - III.
 Challenge of management assumptions with regard to accounting estimates - IV.
 Identification and testing of journal entries, particularly those which may appear to be unusual by size or nature.